Private House in Hackney, London

 Using the Passivhaus Planning Package (PHPP) energy calculation software, we were able to confirm that a very comfortable home will be achieved, with monthly heating costs of less than £14 per month.

-Click the icon below to see the article from the Passive House magazine
+Click the PDF icon to see the article from the Passive House magazine